 With opportunities to ask the experts questions throughout the course, the weekend is also an excellent chance to meet and learn from other owners who may be facing similar challenges.
 Copies of Old House Handbook (RRP £25) and Old House Eco Handbook (RRP £30) will be available to purchase at reduced rates, and discounted SPAB membership will also be offered to those who join during the course weekend.

 The course will take place at the King’s Manor – one of York’s most attractive and unusual historical sites.
 Originally the Abbot's House of St Mary's Abbey, the King's Manor served the Tudors and Stuarts as a seat of government, becoming residences in the 18th century and a school in the 19th.
 Now home to the University of York, hidden in the heart of York city centre, the King's Manor is a Grade I listed building.
 The Manor’s grounds back on to the ruins of St Mary’s Abbey.

 King’s Manor is located in Exhibition Square which is a short walk from York city centre and the railway station.

 BOOK ONLINEby clicking on the 'Add to basket' button in the upper right corner of your screen or download the BOOKING FORM to be completed and returned with payment to: SPAB, 37 Spital Square, London, E1 6DY.

-let us know if the delegate has any special dietary or access requirements.
+When booking online, please provide the full delegate name.
+Please also let us know if the delegate has any special dietary or access requirements.

 If you have any questions about this course, or any of the Society's events, please contact the Education and Training team on 020 7377 1644 or firstname.lastname@example.org